esoinila/con-planner/Readme.md

 # The app uses Atlas Mongo DB
 The connection string is set in the environment variable MONGODB_URI.
 The demosite is hosted by Render.com and uses Atlas Mongo DB from whitelisted Reader addresses.

-# Setting up your own instance
+# Setting up your own Render hosted NodeJS-instance
 1. Fork your own repo.
 2. Create a new project in Render.com.
 3. Create Atlas Mongo DB account.